CruxConnect/crux-docs/_product/get_inventory_lists_retailer.md

   {: title="Response" }

 ---
-Get the List of Inventory Lists for your account.
-Your username and password are optional as you can send your authorization token to receive this information.
+Get the Inventory Lists for your account.

 ### Response Parameters: